Rob Ford Stadium

 Rob Ford Stadium (formerly Centennial Park Stadium) is a 2,200-seat stadium in Toronto, Ontario, Canada.
-It is primarily used for soccer, track and field, football and occasionally for kabaddi.
+It is primarily used for soccer, track and field and football.

 It is located within Centennial Park in Etobicoke, just south of Toronto Pearson International Airport and near the intersection of Rathburn Road and Renforth Drive.
 It was built in 1975.

 The stadium has seating in a grandstand on the west side and a small scoreboard on the north end of the field.
 The stadium was renovated in 2009 with the installation of new seating and artificial turf.